Mayank Gandhi: Global Vikas Trust

 The 2016 drought of Marathawada and the multiple suicides by farmers led to Mayank starting a rural transformation mission called Global Parli, under the ambit of the Global Vikas Trust.
 He selected a cluster of 15 villages in drought-prone Parli tehsil in Beed district of Maharashtra and started working on 360°developments including water management, economic growth, education, health, social reform, community building etc. The goal of this mission is to create multiple models of rural transformation that could be replicated across the country for a better India.

 The former years have achieved unprecedented success in transforming the mindset of the people and changing the quality of their lives.
 Some of the works undertaken include ‘Rejuvenation of Paapnashi River & its Tributaries’, improving infrastructure and providing e-learning platforms, computers, sports equipments in the schools, organising regular health camps for villagers, a campaign to abolish liquor, and encouraging farmers to adopt to new methods of farming.
 The project is poised to increase the income of the farmers by a factor of ten.

-Global Parli was awarded with "Best Social Enterprise" at the India Leadership Conclave 2016 for providing water during the drought.
+Global Vikas Trust was awarded the "Best Social Enterprise" at the India Leadership Conclave 2016 for providing water during the drought.
 The Organisation was also awarded with "Innovations in Water Rejuvenation" and with the title "Best NGO" in 2017 at the Pharma Leadership Awards.

-In 2018, GVT created 222 liters of water storage- by widening the Papnashi river by 70km, adding 164 farm ponds, 62 check dams, and 5kt weirs.
+In 2018, GVT created 222 crore liters of water storage- by widening the Papnashi river by 70km, adding 164 farm ponds, 62 check dams, and 5kt weirs.
 This was achieved by a mix of machinery and voluntary work by the villagers in Parli.
+As of November 2024, over 400 crore litres of water have been harvested.

 Post 2019, they have started working in 24 districts across 3 states: Maharashtra, Madhya Pradesh, and Gujrat.

 In 2019, the Global Vikas Trust started an initiative to switch farmers from non-remunerative crops like soya, cotton, etc to remunerative fruits, like custard apples, mangoes, lemons, apples, and many others, with the aim to raise the minimum income of each farmer in India to ₹1 lakh per acre.
-They did this by providing farmers with subsidized quality saplings.
-As of June 2022, Global Vikas Trust has provided farmers in 22 regions with over 2 crore fruit tree saplings.
+They did this by providing farmers with quality saplings at subsidized rates, and training from plantation till harvest.
+As of June 2024, Global Vikas Trust has provided farmers with over 5.4 crore fruit tree saplings.

-In February 2022, they announced the building of a “Global Krishikul”, a 24.5-acre training center where they teach farmers modern farming techniques across many different crops.
+In October 2024, Global Vikas Trust opened GVT Krishikul, a farmer training centre and demonstration space to teach farmers modern farming techniques across many different crops.
+It is sprawled across 24.5 acres in the Parli Vaijnath of the Beed district, Marathwada in Maharashtra state.
+GVT Krishikul seeks to address pressing issues such as poverty, climate crisis, chemical-based agriculture, and cow protection.
+The centre is a significant part of GVT's efforts to support farmers and promote sustainable agriculture.